RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

           - e.g. [New Balancer protocol](https://ciphertrace.com/infinite-minting-exploit-nets-attacker-4-4m/) \[7\], was exploited for $4.4 million USD in a mint exploit attack.
 The hacker exploited the chain by depositing, then withdrawing funds from the [smart contract](https://etherscan.io/tx/0xf81fb72ee096e0d7afe4b99a55b723110604fb26ec82846043cfc396e1fa79da) and continuously minting rewards.

     -   *Infinite Approval*
         - A smart contract implementation in which the smart contract requires authorization for wallet access to an unlimited number of tokens that are greater than the amount held in the user's wallet.
          - e.g. In 2020, Bancor discovered an [egregious vulnerability](https://cointelegraph.com/news/bancors-bug-exposes-dangerously-common-practice-in-ethereum-defi) \[8\], in the Bancor protocol in which an external hacker could possibly drain funds from user wallets using infinite approval, granting them access to user funds.

+    -   *Oracle Manipulation*
+        - A smart contract implementation in which the smart contract requires authorization for wallet access to an unlimited number of tokens that are greater than the amount held in the user's wallet.
+         - e.g. In 2020, Bancor discovered an [egregious vulnerability](https://cointelegraph.com/news/bancors-bug-exposes-dangerously-common-practice-in-ethereum-defi) \[8\], in the Bancor protocol in which an external hacker could possibly drain funds from user wallets using infinite approval, granting them access to user funds.